Analysis | How Trump got more votes than Republican House candidates but still lost

 Of the 435 House districts, Trump got more votes than the Republican candidate in 208.
 In 227, the Republican House candidate got more votes.
 Of those districts, Biden beat Trump in 218.
 (In nine districts, both the House candidates got more votes than their party’s presidential candidates.)

 In the districts where both Biden and the Republican House candidates got more votes, Trump got 2 million fewer votes than his party’s House candidates.
 In the 218 districts where he got more votes, he beat the House candidates by 3.4 million votes.
-That’s about the 1.3-million vote difference.
+That’s about the 1.3 million vote difference.

 Take out those uncontested districts, though, and Trump loses about 1.7 million votes.
 Meaning that, if you exclude the races in which the Republicans didn’t put up a candidate or they didn’t make the general, the House Republicans got more votes than Trump.